 It is not necessarily a gun issue, it is a human rights issue.
 An issue of citizens rights to bear arms, and an issue of citizens rights not to live in fear of their children being shot while at school.
 It is an issue of how to allocate our resources.
 Spend money to physically protect our students from an over-blown, rarely realized fear that stirs our fear on a primal rather than rational level or spend money on staff and mental health resources to emotionally protect students from the mental stresses and emotional blows of life, which is a current need in every school.
 The issue is understanding the root cause of violence displayed by young males in our society; identifying and dealing with the mental health issues on individual bases, while limiting their tools of destruction.

-I may not have all the answers, but I know what are NOT the answers.
+I may not have all the answers, but I know asking teachers to carry guns, not limiting automatic weapons are NOT the answers.
 Let’s focus our efforts on effective options and be clear about the real issue.